| LUXE COMPLETE DISASSEMBLY | |

 At this point the bolt assembly can be gently pulled out the rear of the marker body.

 For general maintenance, all moving o-rings must be cleaned and regreased.
 It's possible to effectively regrease the internal o-rings of the fire chamber by applying a coat of grease to the outside of the bolt itself, since this is the opposing surface which comes in contact with the two o-rings.
 However, It wouldn't hurt to apply a thin coat of grease to the internal o-ring pair directly.
 Exercise caution to avoid overgreasing the moving o-rings.
+There's an additional "inside" o-ring located within the inside surface of the quickstrip plug (not pictured).
+This seals the rear of the bolt, which can also be regreased either directly or by applying a coat to the rear of the bolt itself (same as above).

 Quickstrip Plug Disassembly:

-This retention o-ring must be removed to further disassemble the plug.
-After removing the o-ring, the plug latch lever will freely move upward and downward.
+After removing the tension o-ring you can further disassemble the quickstrip plug.
 Attached in the middle (directly behind the bolt sleeve housing) is a silver pin-shaped latch which is held onto the lever by a small threaded pin.
 This is the left of the two allen wrench hexes seen in the below picture.
-The right hex is the lever pivot; both screws can be removed, although I won't bother with the pivot at this time.
+The right hex is the lever pivot; both screws can be removed, although I won't bother with the pivot.
+The pins are unscrewed using a 0.05" allen wrench; after removal, the lever will swing freely since it's no longer attached to the latch pin.
+The latch pin itself is fitted with a pair of o-rings and seals within its retaining hole in the bolt sleeve housing.

 During normal operation, the latch pin's o-rings surround the small air port.
 These o-rings pass over the air port when the quickstrip function is actuated, since this involves the latch pin being drawn upward in its hole.
 When this occurs the pressure within the dump chamber is allowed to vent out this port, where it exists to open air.
 The remaining pressure within the marker's pneumatics vents backward through the fire chamber and vent here as well.
-This completed process is known as the quickstrip bleed.

 Frame Disassembly & Removal:

 The good stuff is hidden within the frame.
 Some of these images show regular adjustment, some show infrequent maintenance that will ideally never need to happen.
 Either way, the first step is to remove the grips.
-Electronics adjustment requires only the left side panels to be removed, but a frame removal/disassembly requires both (shown here).
+Electronics adjustment requires only the left side panels to be removed, but a frame removal/disassembly requires both (shown).
 The frame's circuit board is revealed on either side of the frame.

-The circuit board's right side contains most of the circuit components, including a number of ROM modules needed for the board's complex voice tones.
-The eye flex circuit (FPC) is also located on this side.
+The circuit board's right side contains most of the circuit components, including a number of ROM modules needed for the board's complex sound effects.
+The eye ribbon (FPC) is also located on this side.
 The right side circuit board is a different story; it's here that the speaker, adjustment joystick, battery, solenoid, and trigger microswitch are located.
+Also note the front of the grip wraps enclose and protect the battery charging port, visible in the picture above.
+It's actually a SATA port (used on modern harddrives), although this marker doesn’t have a computer interface available.

 At this point you're ready to service the electronics, charge the battery, and adjust the circuit board settings.
 Further disassembly is not necessary except when separating the frame from marker body, which is the next step.
 To do this, the speaker must first be removed by loosening the pair of screws holding the speaker mount in place.
 Gently lift the mount upwards; it also surrounds the adjustment joystick which is easy to damage if care not taken.
+Disconnect the speaker plug and battery plug; on the opposite side of the marker also disconnect the eye ribbon.

 The frame is finally loose.
 From this point onward EXERCISE EXTREME CAUTION; the frame can now be GENTLY removed from the body, paying special attention to the solenoid and circuit board within the frame.
 Do not quickly remove the frame from the body or you risk serious damage to the frame coupling, solenoid, manifold, and/or electronics.